deepwhiter/deepwhiter.github.io/_posts/2014-02-28-simple-self-intro.md

 ---

-As a scientist to be, I will keep asking myself: Is this making any sense or ligical?
+As a scientist to be, I will keep asking myself: Is this making any sense or logical?